List of licensed and localized editions of Monopoly: Africa and Asia: Philippines

+2025 Beaches of the Philippines edition - A special localized version of Monopoly featuring well-known beaches in the Philippines was created by Gaming Library along with Hasbro, the Department of Tourism (Philippines), and Winning Moves Games.
+The game was officially launched during Gaming Library's High Stakes event from October 3-5, 2025.

 Republic of Korea (South Korea)

 The version of Monopoly currently distributed in the Republic of Korea (South Korea) was copyrighted in 2009 by Hasbro.

 The game is in Korean only; the only word on the game in English is "GO".
 On the board below, the Korean text (including what is in brackets) actually appears on the game.
 The English translation and transliteration (appearing after the comma) is provided for convenience only and does not appear on the actual game board.

 The currency used in the game is shown with the letter "M" crossed by two horizontal lines.
 This is not the real currency of the Republic of Korea.

 A previous version of Monopoly distributed in the Republic of Korea (South Korea) was released in June 2008 and copyrighted in 2008 by Hasbro.

 The game is in Korean only; the only words on the game in English are "GO" and "MONOPOLY".
 On the board below, the Korean text actually appears on the game.
 The English translation and transliteration (provided in brackets) is provided for convenience only and does not appear on the actual game board.

 The currency used in the game is shown with the letter "M" crossed by two horizontal lines.
 This is not the real currency of the Republic of Korea.